 During the program year the City of Sterling Heights in an effort with its partners, raise the standard of living and the ability of individuals to achieve self-sufficiency.
-The City of Sterling Heights supports the Macomb Community College Single Parent/Displaced Homemaker Program.
-This program offers tuition, books, transportation, childcare, and other fees to qualified individuals for various degrees and certificate programs.
+The City of Sterling Heights supports the Macomb Community College Students Options for Success Program.
+This program offers funding for tuition, books, transportation, childcare, and other fees to qualified individuals for various degrees and certificate programs.
 This activity has a two-fold purpose.
 For example, by obtaining a Nursing Degree, residents are able to obtain a usable skill and fill a critical shortage in society.